Seeking Zephyr Alternatives? Discover the TOP 10 Best Test Management Tools in 2024

 Requirements and Test Management for Jira

-Requirements and Test Management for Jira (RTM) is a test management add-on for Jira available for Cloud and Data Center hostings.
-It aims to be the most intuitive testing tool that provides its users with easy to use, modern interface.
+Requirements and Test Management for Jira (RTM) is a test management tool for Jira available for Cloud and Data Center hostings.
+It aims to be the most intuitive test case management tool that provides its users with easy to use, modern interface.
 The functionalities of RTM for Jira make it sufficient for both beginners and advanced testers.

 The main goal of the app is to bring the whole development process to a single place.
 RTM for Jira supports real-time collaboration between testers, developers, analysts, product owners, and other stakeholders.
 The tool makes communication easier thanks to the built-in transparent reports with graphs and tables.

-RTM for Jira stands out from the competition by including requirements in the testing process.
+RTM for Jira stands out from the competition by including requirements in the entire testing process.
 Furthermore, the app provides a tree-structured view with folders and subfolders for all testing objects.
-Your team can also track the relations between testing elements at each stage on the dedicated tab or the Traceability Matrix.
+Your team can also track the relations between testing elements at each stage on the dedicated tab or the Requirement Traceability Matrix in Jira.

 Features: